apache/pulsar/pip/pip-xxx.md

 You can track the proposal and progress the Pulsar and OTel communities are making in [this issue](https://github.com/open-telemetry/opentelemetry-java/issues/5105).

+## Metrics endpoint authentication
+Today Pulsar metrics endpoint `/metrics` has an option to be protected by the configured `AuthenticationProvider`.
+The configuration option is named `authenticateMetricsEndpoint` in the broker and `authenticateMetricsEndpoint` in the proxy.

 # Motivation

 Implementing PIP-264 consists of a long list of steps, which are detailed in